spacecowb0y/spacecowb0y/README.md

 **What am I doing right now?**

-I'm currently building decentralized applications on Tezos ꜩ.
+I'm currently looking for a job in Germany.

 **Where you can find me?**